grepler/sqlmodel-panel-poc/.ipynb_checkpoints/README-checkpoint.md

  - have a function which can generate datasette metadata .json objects: https://docs.datasette.io/en/stable/metadata.html
  - functionality to create / dump / restore ArangoDB collections to SQLite for long-term persistence.

-__Environment Setup__

-I'm using poetry to manage dependencies.
-To get started, you will probably want to configure poetry to set up it's .env within the project, so your IDE can automatically find it.
-Run:

-`poetry config virtualenvs.in-project true`

-Then,

-`poetry install`

-Once that's done, recreate your bash session and, if you're not already running with the new environment through your IDE, you can run `poetry shell` to get a session within the correct environment.

-Finally, run jupyter to get started: `jupyter lab --ip 0.0.0.0`